Alec Marsh: Professional career

 On March 21, 2024, manager Matt Quatraro announced that Marsh would be the Royals' fifth starter to begin the season.
 His first start of the 2024 season came on April 2 against the Baltimore Orioles.
 Marsh picked up the win and pitched seven innings, allowed one run, struck out five, and allowed only three baserunners on two hits and one walk in the 4-1 Royals win.
 He had a strong start to the season, going 3-0 and posting a 2.70 ERA and a 1.01 WHIP with 17 strikeouts and one home run allowed in April across five starts and 26.2 innings.
 While playing the Toronto Blue Jays on April 24, Marsh took a line drive to the forearm off the bat of Addison Barger.
 He fielded the ball and threw Barger out at first, but had to leave the game, completing only 4 1/3 innings in what was a scoreless start.
 The Royals placed Marsh on the injured list (IL), and Marsh did not pitch again until May 10 against the Los Angeles Angels.
 Marsh was not as effective in May, going 1-2 with a 3.86 ERA and a 1.11 WHIP with 26 strikeouts and four home runs allowed across four starts and 23 1/3 innings pitched.

 Marsh began the 2025 season batting shoulder tightness in spring training, an issue which caused him to begin the year on the injured list.
 He was transferred to the 60-day injured list on May 2, 2025.
-He underwent labrum surgery following the 2025 season.
+He did not appear in a game in 2025.
+Marsh underwent labrum surgery on November 3, ruling him out for the majority of the 2026 season.